aphecetche/hugo-aphecetche/content/post/build-times-in-docker.md

 1. source code on the Mac (bind mounted in the container), but mounted using the `cached` mount option, other things as above
 1. source code copied within a volume first (using the [`darchive2volume` command](https://github.com/aphecetche/scripts/blob/master/docker/darchive2volume)), and that volume mounted in the container.
 Other things as above.
 That's the _everything within the Linux VM_ case

-Note that I've not tried to store both the input and the output on the Mac : I only expect that case to be the worst of all ;-)

 > Complete results are linked below, but the conclusions are that a) the cached mount option is pretty effective
 b) the build in a container is still twice slower than native one (don't quite understand why)